 In connection with the issuance of the Series 2013 Bonds, the Issuer, the Borrower, the Custodian, the 2011 Trustee, the 2013 Trustee and the Collateral Agent entered into an Intercreditor Agreement, dated as of December 1, 2013 (the "2013 Intercreditor Agreement").
 In connection with the issuance of the Series 2017 Bonds, the Issuer, the Borrower, the Custodian, the 2011 Trustee, the 2013 Trustee, the 2017 Trustee and the Collateral Agent entered into the First Supplemental Intercreditor Agreement, dated as of August 1, 2017 (the 2013 Intercreditor Agreement as so supplemented, the "First Supplemental Intercreditor Agreement").
-In connection with the issuance of the Series 2018 Bonds, the Borrower, the Custodian, the Custodian with respect to the 2017 Bonds, the 2013 Bonds and the 2011 Bonds, the 2011 Trustee, the 2013 Trustee, the 2017 Trustee and the Trustee will enter into the Second Supplemental Intercreditor Agreement, dated as of June 1, 2018 (First Supplemental Intercreditor Agreement as so supplemented, the "Intercreditor Agreement").
-Under the Intercreditor Agreement, the parties acknowledge and agree that the grant by the Borrower of (i) the lien on and security interest in the Pledged Revenues, and (ii) the lien of the various mortgages encumbering the each of the 2011 Facility, the 2013 Facility, the 2017 Facility and the 2018 Facility in favor of the Parity Secured Party (i.e., the Trustee, the 2011 Trustee, the 2013 Trustee and the 2017 Trustee, and to each holder of additional Parity Indebtedness identified in any supplement to the Intercreditor Agreement) shall secure the Indebtedness of the Borrower under each Parity Debt Agreement (i.e., the 2011 Loan Agreement, the 2013 Loan Agreement, the 2017 Loan Agreement and the Loan Agreement, and any other instrument or agreement identified as an additional Parity Debt Agreement in any supplement to the Intercreditor Agreement entered into for the purpose of identifying the Indebtedness as additional Parity Indebtedness of the Borrower) equally and ratably in accordance with the Intercreditor Agreement, without regard to the time any such lien, security agreement or mortgage was created or the order of attachment or perfection of any such lien, security agreement or mortgage or the filing of any financing statement in respect thereof or any other circumstance whatsoever.
+In connection with the issuance of the Series 2018 Bonds, the Borrower, the Custodian, the Custodian with respect to the 2018 Bonds, 2017 Bonds, 2013 Bonds and the 2011 Bonds, the 2011 Trustee, the 2013 Trustee, the 2017 Trustee, the 2018 Trustee entered into the Second Supplemental Intercreditor Agreement, dated as of June 1, 2018 (First Supplemental Intercreditor Agreement as so supplemented, the "Second Supplemental Intercreditor Agreement").
+In connection with the issuance of the Series 2020 Bonds, the Borrower, the Custodian, the Custodian with respect to the 2018 Bonds, and the 2017 Bonds, the 2017 Trustee, the 2018 Trustee and the Trustee will enter into the Third Supplemental Intercreditor Agreement, dated as of July 1, 2020 (Third Supplemental Intercreditor Agreement, as so supplemented, the "Intercreditor Agreement").
+Under the Intercreditor Agreement, the parties acknowledge and agree that the grant by the Borrower of (i) the lien on and security interest in the Pledged Revenues, and (ii) the lien of the various mortgages encumbering the each of the Facility, the 2017 Facility and the 2018 Facility in favor of the Parity Secured Party (as defined in the Intercreditor Agreement i.e., the Trustee, the 2017 Trustee and the 2018 Trustee, and to each holder of additional Parity Indebtedness identified in any supplement to the Intercreditor Agreement) shall secure the Indebtedness of the Borrower under each Parity Debt Agreement (as defined in the Intercreditor Agreement i.e., the 2018 Loan Agreement, the 2017 Loan Agreement and the Loan Agreement, and any other instrument or agreement identified as an additional Parity Debt Agreement in any supplement to the Intercreditor Agreement entered into for the purpose of identifying the Indebtedness as additional Parity Indebtedness of the Borrower) equally and ratably in accordance with the Intercreditor Agreement, without regard to the time any such lien, security agreement or mortgage was created or the order of attachment or perfection of any such lien, security agreement or mortgage or the filing of any financing statement in respect thereof or any other circumstance whatsoever.
 See "APPENDIX G - FORM OF INTERCREDITOR AGREEMENT."

-The Borrower may incur further parity additional Indebtedness secured by the Pledged Revenues and the Mortgages under certain conditions, and the Indentures permit the Issuer to issue Additional Bonds on a parity with the Prior Bonds and the Series 2018 Bonds under certain conditions.
+The Borrower may incur further parity additional Indebtedness secured by the Pledged Revenues and the Mortgages under certain conditions, and the Indentures permit the Issuer to issue Additional Bonds on a parity with the Prior Bonds Outstanding and the Series 2020 Bonds under certain conditions.
 See "APPENDIX D - GLOSSARY AND SUMMARY OF CERTAIN DOCUMENTS - SUMMARY OF THE LOAN AGREEMENT - Additional Indebtedness" and "- SUMMARY OF THE INDENTURE - Additional Bonds Authorized."
 See also "RISK FACTORS - Parity Status; Additional Indebtedness Including Additional Bonds."